corrode/corrode.github.io/content/blog/ugly/index.md

 **People often say Rust has ugly syntax, but I'd argue the syntax is the least interesting thing about Rust.
 Rather, the semantics -- the bits and pieces the language provides to express your ideas and how those bits combine to build interesting things -- is much more important.**

+Ugly is only skin-deep.
+Rust's beauty is underneath the surface.

 If you write Rust like they would write idiomatic code in other languages, it will *never feel right*.
 "You can write bad Java code in any language," is a common saying, and I think it applies here as well.